rerun-io/rerun/docs/content/reference/migration/migration-0-19.md

 order: 190
 ---

-Blueprint files (.rbl) from previous Rerun versions will no longer load
+Blueprint files (.rbl) from previous Rerun versions will no longer load _automatically_.

 ### 🐧 Linux
 Rerun now require glibc 2.17 or higher.